 Overall you will be getting a solid and affordable tight that can get you through it all with comfort and ease.

-If you would like a little more selection, here is our top 5 list of winter running tights.
+If you would like a little more selection, here is my top 5 list of winter running tights.

 What to Wear Running in the Cold - a Quick Guide

-So now that you have a list of our favorite winter running items, you may be wondering how to dress regarding actual temperature outside, so we have put together a general list on how to dress for varying temperatures.
+So now that you have a list of my favorite winter running items, you may be wondering how to dress regarding actual temperature outside, so we have put together a general list on how to dress for varying cold temperatures.

 - 60+ degrees: real easy…a t-shirt or tank top and shorts